Corporate Volunteerism | What Nonprofits Should Know

 • Submit volunteer grant requests

-5. Promote your program.
+5. Promote the program.

-6. Measure your impact.
+6. Measure impact.

-One of the main motivations for launching a corporate volunteer program is to impact the causes your company supports, so you’ll want to be able to measure results.
-Plus, you’ll want to report on your impact to let stakeholders know how well your efforts are panning out.
-With the help of your CSR platform, keep track of important metrics such as:
+One of the main motivations for launching a corporate volunteer program is to impact the causes a company supports, so participating employers want to be able to measure results.
+Plus, companies can report on their impact to let stakeholders know how well the efforts are panning out.

 • The number of volunteer hours recorded

-• Which organizations your team has helped
+• Which organizations a team has volunteered with

 What Are Examples of Companies with Corporate Volunteerism Programs?